Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations

 To further examine their properties, we computed $J_W,D_W$ in three-dimensional asymptotically AdS spacetimes, including Poincar\'e AdS, a two-sided eternal black hole, and a one-sided typical black hole.
 We identified five different phases as we increased the subsystem size, showing the discrepancy among $J_W,D_W$ and holographic squashed entanglement $E_{sq}$ in the intermediate regimes.
 The overall behavior was reproduced in Haar random states while the intermediate phases were interpreted as a consequence of an internal bulk structure.
-For the one-sided black hole, the boundary interpretation was particularly illuminating.
-Namely, as we increase the temperature, the Gibbs state decoheres to a maximally mixed state.
+Another example examined here is a one-sided black hole.
+In the boundary theory, it is dual to the Gibbs state.
+As we increase the temperature, it decoheres to a maximally mixed state.
 Naively, one expects a monotonically decreasing $D_W$ as the temperature increases since the quantum discord originates from quantum coherence.
 However, we provided a counterexample at the intermediate temperature above the Hawking-Page threshold.
 This aligns with the observation in the two-qubit Heisenberg model and is similar to the anti-Unruh effect reported in earlier literature.
 Our result suggests that this decoherence-against increase of discord is a universal phenomenon regardless of the dimensions or interactions of the theory.
 Our result also implies that the sudden death of entanglement should be restated as that of distillable entanglement.

 To quantify quantum correlations beyond entanglement, we defined non-entanglement quantum correlation (NEQC) by $\Delta Q=D-E_{sq}$.
 Generally, this quantity is not computable as both terms involve optimizations whose closed form is not known.
 We overcame this by considering the bulk duals.
 We showed that both in holography and Haar random states in the large dimension limit, $\Delta Q$ becomes non-negative, indicating the quantum discord is quantitatively larger than entanglement.
 In addition, following the conjecture of holographic squashed entanglement, we found the holographic NEQC is related to the Markov gap, signaling its deep relation to tripartite entanglement and a novel interpretation of the Markov gap as an excess quantum correlation than entanglement.
 Viewing it from a different angle, we also showed that the NEQC equals the undistillable bipartite entanglement in holography, whose positivity also indicates the existence of the non-GHZ tripartite entanglement.